Valves | Your Best Guide for The most common 7 Types of Plumbing Water Valves

 Some of these are designed for this purpose exclusively!
 Others may need some modification before they work properly in this capacity.

-– Manual opening/closing: Turning a handle (or knob), Flipping it side to side, or Rotating it so that the water flows through one way at a time – Push down on plunger when needed using the push-type valve.
+– Manual opening/closing: Turning a handle (or knob), flipping it side to side, or rotating it so that the water flows through one way at a time – Push down on the plunger when needed using the push-type valve.

 One of the most common questions we get from our customers is the difference between a multi-turn valve and a quarter-turn valve.

-The main difference is that you can adjust it incrementally with a multi-turn by turning it clockwise or counterclockwise.
+The main difference is that you can adjust it incrementally in multi-turn increments by turning it clockwise or counterclockwise.

-With quarter-turn valves, they only have one position to control water flow, so if you want to open it more than halfway, you will need two valves.
+With quarter-turn valves, there is only one position to control water flow, so if you want to open it more than halfway, you will need two valves.

 The most common types of Plumbing Water Valves in Projects